cryptoaimdy/mysql-connection-in-python/README.md

 **Download and Install MySQL, and then Set Path**

-+ Open MySQL in Command Propmt and create a database which u want to link and work through python
++ Open MySQL in Command Prompt and create a database which u want to link and work through python
-Note: You can also use wamp server to create and read your data's into database.
++ Note: You can also use wamp server to create and read your data's into database.
 Wamp ll show your data in GUI form.

 **Libraries to connect mongoDB to Python**